Most GEO reporting breaks at the exact moment someone asks, "What changed?"

 Most teams QA page releases for rendering and rankings.
 Fewer QA whether template, schema, and content changes quietly break AI retrieval.
 This guide shows you how to build the release checklist that catches those failures before and after launch.

-How to Build a GEO Schema Deployment Matrix for Service, Pricing, Comparison, and Expert Pages
+How to Build a GEO Content Update Loop for Pricing, Implementation, and Support Changes

 Framework